 - Educate pupils about online safety as part of our curriculum.
-For example: - o The safe use of social media, the internet and technology - o Keeping personal information private - o How to recognise unacceptable behaviour online - How to report any incidents of cyber-bullying, ensuring pupils are encouraged to do so, including where they are a witness rather than a victim - Train staff, as part of their induction, on safe internet use and online safeguarding issues including cyber-bullying and the risks of online radicalisation.
+For example: - o The safe use of social media, the internet and technology - Keeping personal information private - How to recognise unacceptable behaviour online - How to report any incidents of cyber-bullying, ensuring pupils are encouraged to do so, including where they are a witness rather than a victim - Train staff, as part of their induction, on safe internet use and online safeguarding issues including cyber-bullying and the risks of online radicalisation.
 All staff members will receive refresher training at least once each academic year. - Educate parents/carers about online safety via our website, communications sent directly to them and during parents' evenings.
-We will also share clear procedures with them so they know how to raise concerns about online safety. - Make sure staff are aware of any restrictions placed on them with regards to the use of their mobile phone and cameras, for example that: - Staff are allowed to bring their personal phones to academy for their own use, but will limit such use to non-contact time when pupils are not present - Staff will not take pictures or recordings of pupils on their personal phones or cameras. - Make all pupils, parents/carers, staff, volunteers and governors aware that they are expected to sign an agreement regarding the acceptable use of the internet in academy, use of the academy's ICT systems and use of their mobile and smart technology - Explain the sanctions we will use if a pupil is in breach of our policies on the acceptable use of the internet and mobile phones - Make sure all staff, pupils and parents/carers are aware that staff have the power to search pupils' phones, as set out in the DfE's guidance on searching, screening and confiscation - The academy has an appropriate and robust filtering and monitoring systems to limit children's exposure to the four key categories of risk (described above) from the academy's IT systems.
-The academy understands the provider's submission to the UK Safer Internet Centre. - Carry out an annual review to test the academies Internet filter This annual risk assessment on filtering and monitoring checks the filtering of CSA content, sexual content, Terrorist content and that the internet connection blocks child abuse and terrorist content. that considers and reflects the risks faced by our academy community.
+We will also share clear procedures with them so they know how to raise concerns about online safety. - Make sure staff are aware of any restrictions placed on them with regards to the use of their mobile phone and cameras, for example that: - Staff are allowed to bring their personal phones to academy for their own use, but will limit such use to non-contact time when pupils are not present - Staff will not take pictures or recordings of pupils on their personal phones or cameras. - Make all pupils, parents/carers, staff, volunteers and governors aware that they are expected to sign an agreement regarding the acceptable use of the internet in academy, use of the academy's ICT systems and use of their mobile and smart technology - Explain the sanctions we will use if a pupil is in breach of our policies on the acceptable use of the internet and mobile phones - Make sure all staff, pupils and parents/carers are aware that staff have the power to search pupils' phones, as set out in the DfE's guidance on searching, screening and confiscation - Carry out an annual review to test the academies Internet filter This annual risk assessment on filtering and monitoring checks the filtering of CSA content, sexual content, Terrorist content and that the internet connection blocks child abuse and terrorist content. that considers and reflects the risks faced by our academy community.
 The DSL will have a lead role in this (lead role is added to their job description) and included are clear procedures to respond to issues considering safeguarding concerns and responsibilities under the PREVENT duty.

-- Governing body and proprietors should ensure that the academy has appropriate filtering and monitoring systems in place and regularly review their effectiveness. - SLT and the relevant staff (including the online safety leader) should have an awareness and understanding of the provisions in place and manage them effectively and know how to escalate concerns when identified.
+- Governing body should ensure that the academy has appropriate filtering and monitoring systems in place and regularly review their effectiveness. - SLT and the relevant staff (including the online safety leader) should have an awareness and understanding of the provisions in place and manage them effectively and know how to escalate concerns when identified.